-Serious Strength Through…High Reps?
+Serious Strength Through High Reps?

-"Unlike most strongmen, I do lots of reps," he says.
+"Doing this workout once a week makes the actual contests seem easy in comparison," he says.
 "I work up to a good weight over a number of sets for my main lift.
 Once I get up to about 80 percent of my one-rep max, I'll do 2-3 sets there, then I'll come back down for a few back-off sets.
-I do a disgusting number of reps."
+I rest generously, but I do a disgusting number of reps."

-"Everything has come together so quickly for me because of the way I train.
-At first, people were like, 'Man, it's ridiculous to do all those reps.'
+"Everything has come together so quickly for me because of the way I train," he says.
+"At first, people were like, 'Man, it's ridiculous to do all those reps.'
 Then a year or two into it, everyone was like, 'Oh wow, tell me more about what you're doing.'"